borti4938/n64rgb_project_misc/RCP2Pads/legacy/README.md

 ## Purpose

 This PCB enables you to apply conditioning resistors to the RCP output pins.
-This is useful for any CPLD and FPGA RGB Kit like viletims N64RGB (public and commercial), N64RGBv1, N64RGBv2, N64Advanced and many more variations spreaded over the internet.
+This is useful for any CPLD and FPGA RGB Kit like viletims N64RGB (public and commercial), N64RGBv1, N64RGBv2, N64Advanced and many more variations spread over the internet.

 ## Pinout